New in Excel 2016 (for Office 365 subscription users only*) are Map Charts.

 - Australia – Country and State – State can be abbreviated

-- UK – for Countries within the UK use Province
+- UK – for Counties within the UK use Province

 - New Zealand – Regions should be written with an ‘s’ as opposed to Region singluar